A MESSAGE FROM OUR DIRECTOR

 Wuh Skladan s'Sha'Khartausu

-As of 2005, we continue to add material to our site on an almost daily basis, back to the level of our rapid growing pace of the first two years.
+We continue to add material to our site on a regular basis, although there have been periods where we let the site continue as is.
 We have a considerable body of work accumulated, since we have carried out serious linguistic, etymological and scientific work over the years.
 The words in our language have a history and are related to each other, unlike the work of others who randomly created words to fill gaps.
 We also refuse to use "word generators" and each word has been translated with some thought behind it, especially the scientific and technical terminology.
 It has taken many years of work to build up many thousands of words in our vocabulary and we continue to flesh it out.
 We have attempted to build up the language from existing root words whenever possible.
 Our main languages, Traditional Golic Vulcan, Modern Golic Vulcan and Lowlands Golic Vulcan, have the feel of genuine, natural languages with a history.
-A dynamic language is much more exciting anyway!
+We were especially honored when at least one of our words was used in the last season of Star Trek: Enterprise.

-We are excited with the response we have had since we opened our doors to the world on August 1998.
+We are excited with the response we have had since we went online in August 1998.
 We especially thank those of you who passed the word along to others!
 We hope to continue to be worthy of the praise we have received so far and get better.
 We are very pleased to have received many Internet site awards during our years online.
 We want to thank these other sites and people for honoring us with their awards!
 Your votes of confidence are encouraging!
 Donations are always welcomed to help us remain online and grow.

 INTRODUCTIONS: WHO WE ARE